 Looks all ready to chiong!

 One word of caution is that if you do get a Fnhon handlepost, you will likely have to change the handlepost yourself, as the bike shop would probably not service and install the Fnhon handlepost for you.
+That said, it is not very difficult, and you can refer to this installation guide.
 Also, changing to alternative components is always at your own risk, as this is not an official Dahon part which may be covered under warranty.